Skip to content

 }

 Locals persist for the lifetime of the call frame.
-There is no scope narrower than the function — a let inside an if body is visible after the if (and conversely, redeclaring let x in the same function body simply allocates a fresh slot; the prior is shadowed in the symbol table but its memory is leaked).
+No scope is narrower than the function: a let inside an if body remains visible after the if, and redeclaring let x in the same function body allocates a fresh slot.
+The prior binding is shadowed in the symbol table, and its memory is leaked.

 Calling convention summary